 We don’t have a permanent site but we are usually based south of the river.
 If the opportunity arises to work elsewhere we would of course gladly consider it.

 Interested in Chinese food?
-Read all about the cantonese cuisine, Dim Sum next.
+Read all about the Cantonese cuisine, Dim Sum next.
+Or, learn about Juin-Wei Huang, another entrepreneur in the F&B industry.